nevesnunes/blog/_posts/2020-10-06-CTF-Writeup---TastelessCTF-2020---7_12.markdown

 ```

 Note that manually increasing the value of `NextHeaderOffset` allows a payload to be introduced after the compressed data, without disrupting decompression.
 In the case of task "7/11", it was a [container]({{ site.url }}{{ site.baseurl }}/assets/writeups/tastelessCTF2020/challenge.7z) with the [files for this task]({{ site.url }}{{ site.baseurl }}/assets/writeups/tastelessCTF2020/part2.7z).

-When dealing with binary formats, `Kaitai Struct` provides a mapping from bytes to data structures.
-Unfortunately, there was no parser available for 7zip, so I turned to the proprietary alternative: `010 Editor`, which does have a [template for 7zip](https://www.sweetscape.com/010editor/repository/files/7ZIP.bt).
-However, we will see that it doesn't have full support...

 # Analysis